Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D: Conclusions

-As a consequence, it is crystal clear that the infinitesimal, continuous and off-shell nilpotent ($s_d^2 = 0$) co-BRST transformations (B.4) are the {\it symmetry} transformation for the action integral $S = \int d^4x\,{\cal L}_{\cal B}^{(g)} $ due to the validity of the Gauss's divergence theorem, because of which, {\it all} the physical fields vanish-off as $x\longrightarrow \pm\, \infty$.
+As a consequence, it is crystal clear that the infinitesimal, continuous and off-shell nilpotent ($s_d^2 = 0$) co-BRST transformations (B.4) are the {\it symmetry} transformations for the action integral $S = \int d^4x\,{\cal L}_{\cal B}^{(g)} $ due to the validity of the Gauss divergence theorem.

-We end this Appendix with the {\it final} remark that the modified SF [cf. Eq.
-(9)] and Lagrangian density (B.2) remain invariant under the discrete duality symmetry transformations [cf. Eqs.
+We comment on the fact that the modified SF [cf. Eq.
+(9)] and Lagrangian density [cf. Eqs.
+(49), (B.2)] remain invariant under the discrete duality symmetry transformations [cf. Eqs.
 (48), (54)] at the {\it quantum } level.
-Furthermore, these {\it latter} discrete symmetry transformations provide a connection between the BRST symmetry transformations (B.1) and co-BRST symmetry transformations (B.4) in {\it exactly} the same manner as we have discussed such kind of relationship in the {\it simpler} case of Lagrangian density (49) in Sec.
+Furthermore, these {\it latter} discrete symmetry transformations provide a connection between the BRST symmetry transformations (B.1) and the co-BRST symmetry transformations (B.4) in {\it exactly} the same manner as we have discussed such kind of relationship in the {\it simpler} case of Lagrangian density (49) in Sec.
 6. To take a simple example, let us focus on $s_b\, \phi = \pm \, \lambda$.
 If we take the input $s_b\rightarrow s_d$ {\it and} the discrete symmetry transformations: $\phi\longrightarrow \pm \,i\,\tilde\phi,\; \lambda \longrightarrow \mp\,i\, \rho$ [cf. Eqs.
 (48), (54)], we obtain $s_d\, \tilde\phi = \mp \, \rho$ from $s_b\, \phi = \pm \, \lambda $.
 Reciprocal relationship, it can be readily checked, is {\it also} true where we obtain $s_b\, \phi = \pm\, \lambda$ from $s_d\, \tilde\phi = \mp\, \rho$ if we take into account: $s_d\rightarrow s_b$ and the discrete symmetry transformations (48) and (54) $together$.
+In addition, we find that the algebraic relationship [cf. Eq.
+(60)] is {\it also} satisfied by the (co-)BRST symmetry transformations (B.4) and (B.1), respectively.
+Corresponding to this observations, there is {\it also} an existence of the reciprocal relationship: $s_b = -\, [\pm * s_d *]$ where the symbols carry their standard meanings.
+Thus, we find that, as far as symmetry properties are concerned, we have obtained a generalized versions in (B.1) and (B.4) which are the symmetry transformations for the generalized version of the Lagrangian density ${\cal L}_{\cal B}^{(g)}$ [cf. Eq.
+(B.2)].